-As with other turtle species, population estimates for loggerhead sea turtles are difficult to determine, due to their life history characteristics.
+As with other turtle species, population estimates for loggerhead sea turtles are difficult to determine, largely given their life history characteristics.
 However, a recent loggerhead assessment using a demographic matrix model estimated that the loggerhead adult female population in the western North Atlantic ranges from 16,847 to 89,649, with a median size of 30,050 (NMFS SEFSC 2009).
 The model results for population trajectory suggest that the population is most likely declining, but this result was very sensitive to the choice of the position of the parameters within their range and hypothesized distributions.
 The pelagic stage survival parameter had the largest effect on the model results.
-As a result of the large uncertainty in our knowledge of loggerhead life history, predicting the future populations or population trajectories of loggerhead sea turtles with precision is not possible.
+As a result of the large uncertainty in our knowledge of loggerhead life history, at this point predicting the future populations or population trajectories of loggerhead sea turtles with precision is very uncertain.
 It should also be noted that additional analyses are underway which will incorporate any newly available information.

-As part of the Atlantic Marine Assessment Program for Protected Species (AMAPPS), line transect aerial abundance surveys and turtle telemetry studies were conducted along the Atlantic Coast in the summer of 2010.
-AMAPPS is a multi-agency initiative to assess marine mammal, sea turtle, and seabird abundance and distribution in the Atlantic.
-Aerial surveys were conducted from Cape Canaveral, Florida to the Gulf of St. Lawrence, Canada.
-Satellite tags on juvenile loggerheads were deployed in two locations: off the coasts of northern Florida to South Carolina (n=30) and off the New Jersey and Delaware coasts (n=14).
-As presented in NMFS NEFSC (2011), the 2010 survey found a preliminary total surface abundance estimate within the entire study area of about 60,000 loggerheads (CV=0.13) or 85,000 if a portion of unidentified hardshelled sea turtles were included (CV=0.10).
-Surfacing times were generated from the satellite tag data collected during the aerial survey period, resulting in a 7% (5%-11% inter-quartile range) median surface time in the South Atlantic area and a 67% (57%-77% inter-quartile range)
+As part of the Atlantic Marine Assessment Program for Protected Species (AMAPPS), line transect aerial abundance surveys and turtle telemetry studies were conducted along the Atlantic Coast and annual reports for 2010, 2011, and 2012 have been produced.
+AMAPPS is a multiagency initiative to assess marine mammal, sea turtle, and seabird abundance and distribution in the Atlantic.
+As presented in NMFS NEFSC (2011a), the 2010 survey found a preliminary total surface abundance estimate within the entire study area of about 60,000 loggerheads (CV=0.13)

-median surface time to the north.
-The calculated preliminary regional abundance estimate is about 588,000 loggerheads along the U.S. Atlantic coast, with an inter-quartile range of 382,000-817,000 (NMFS NEFSC 2011).
+or 85,000, if a portion of unidentified hard-shelled sea turtles were included (CV=0.10).
+Surfacing times were generated from the satellite tag data collected during the aerial survey period, resulting in a 7% (5%-11% inter-quartile range) median surface time in the South Atlantic area and a 67% (57%-77% inter-quartile range) median surface time to the north.
+The calculated preliminary regional abundance estimate is about 588,000 loggerheads along the U.S. Atlantic coast, with an inter-quartile range of 382,000-817,000 (NMFS NEFSC 2011a).
 The estimate increases to approximately 801,000 (inter-quartile range of 521,000-1,111,000) when based on known loggerheads and a portion of unidentified turtle sightings.
-The density of loggerheads was generally lower in the north than the south; based on number of turtle groups detected, 64% were seen south of Cape Hatteras, North Carolina, 30% in the southern Mid-Atlantic Bight, and 6% in the northern Mid-Atlantic Bight.
-Although they have been seen farther north in previous studies (e.g., Shoop and Kenney 1992), no loggerheads were observed during the aerial surveys conducted in the summer of 2010 in the more northern zone encompassing Georges Bank, Cape Cod Bay, and the Gulf of Maine.
+The density of loggerheads was generally lower in the north than the south; based on number of turtle groups detected, 64% were seen south of Cape Hatteras, NC, 30% in the southern Mid-Atlantic Bight, and 6% in the northern Mid-Atlantic Bight.
 These estimates of loggerhead abundance over the U.S. Atlantic continental shelf are considered very preliminary.
 A more thorough analysis will be completed pending the results of further studies related to improving estimates of regional and seasonal variation in loggerhead surface time (by increasing the sample size and geographical area of tagging) and other information needed to improve the biases inherent in aerial surveys of sea turtles (e.g., research on depth of detection and species misidentification rate).
 This survey effort represents the most comprehensive assessment of sea turtle abundance and distribution in many years.
-Additional aerial surveys and research to improve the abundance estimates are anticipated in 2011-2014, depending on available funds.
+Additional results from aerial surveys and research to improve the abundance estimates are anticipated through 2014, depending on available funds.